CurtisFenner/smol-builder/docs/smol.md

 `class` or `union` cannot change.
 Instead, you can create a new value which has been modified from the previous value.

-In particular, this means "copying" a data structure is never necessary; if the fields of two classes or two unions are the same, then the values are the same.
+In particular, this means "copying" a data structure in its entireity is never
+necessary: if the fields of two class or union instances of the same tyoe are the same, then the values are the same.
 Thus, there is no concept of object identity in Smol.

 While values are immutable, *variables* may be modified to hold a different